 The cake is moist, tender and it is infused with citrus flavor from lemons and oranges.
 There's also a glug of amaretto in here that adds amazing flavor.

-I love baking glutenfree treats because they taste incredibly amazing — and because they are so darn easy to put together.
+I love baking glutenfree treats because they taste incredibly amazing -- and because they are so darn easy to put together.
 I usually mix the batter up in the food processor or in one bowl, making it convenient too.
-This way, if my little one asks for something sweet– and he unfailingly does–I can offer him something I know is healthy enough to go into his tummy and satisfy his sweet tooth.
+This way, if my little one asks for something sweet-- and he unfailingly does--I can offer him something I know is healthy enough to go into his tummy and satisfy his sweet tooth.

 It takes less than 15 minutes to put this batter together.
 I do it in the stand mixer because my food processor is not large enough to hold the batter.
 You can use either.

-How to make this glutenfree and vegan Almond Cake:
+How to make vegan almond cake:

 - This batter is made mostly of finely ground almond flour, for the best almond-y flavor, but you also need some gluten-free all purpose flour.
 I use the King Arthur gf measure for measure flour.